 What will we do with the data?
 That’s an op-ed for another time.

-Vladimir Dinolov is a STEM Master Teacher and Data Scientist tackling complex problems in public education and the education technology industry.
+Vladimir Dinolov is a former STEM Master Teacher and Data Engineer tackling complex problems in public education and the education technology industry.
 Vladimir currently builds critical data infrastructure and manages Marketing Analytics at SAM Labs.
 When he’s not tinkering with data, he enjoys spending time with his family, dogs, and exploring new music.